-Now this is all fine if we see this in Jesus.
+This is all fine if we see this in Jesus.
 If it were no more than this, if we're just looking at Jesus as a historical figure, it would be something of note.
-However, what we see here, and in Jesus is far more because it has direct meaning to us.
+However, what we see here and in Jesus is far more because it has direct meaning to us.

 It looks like I might only get as far as I did in my last sermon, but I hope I've explained it a bit better, and shown the transition from the Old to the New Testaments.
 This is Jesus' final prayer:

 John 17:20-21 "I do not pray for these alone [meaning just the disciples], but also for those who will believe in Me through their word [that's us]; that they all may be one [talking about unity], as You, Father, are in Me, and I in You...